SAP-samples/teched2022-DT261/exercises/ex0/README.md

       ![](/exercises/ex0/images/10.png)

-## Subscribe for SAP Intelligent Returns Mananegement (IRM) and conficgure access to it
+## Subscribe for SAP Intelligent Returns Mananegement (IRM) and configure access to it

 In order to be able to use the SAP IRM capabilities, you need to ebable the IRM application and configure the access to it.